ScarletsFiction/ScarletsFrame/README.md

 As a replacement for `<script>` tag.
 You can also output html by wrap it inside '{[ ... ]}'.
 `{{@exec javascript stuff}}`
 All model variable or function can be referenced to the execution scope.
-For security reason, unrecognized function call will prevent template execution.

 Make sure you write in ES5 because browser doesn't use transpiler.
 ```html